DataFire/Integrations/integrations/generated/azure_batch_batchmanagement/README.md

   * type `string`: The type of the resource.

 ### ResourceFile
-* A file to be downloaded from Azure blob storage to a compute node. `object`
+* A single file or multiple files to be downloaded to a compute node. `object`
-  * blobSource **required** `string`: This URL must be readable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
-There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read permissions on the blob, or set the ACL for the blob or its container to allow public access.
+  * autoStorageContainerName `string`: The autoStorageContainerName, storageContainerUrl and httpUrl properties are mutually exclusive and one of them must be specified.
+  * blobPrefix `string`: The property is valid only when autoStorageContainerName or storageContainerUrl is used.
+This prefix can be a partial filename or a subdirectory.
+If a prefix is not specified, all the files in the container will be downloaded.
   * fileMode `string`: This property applies only to files being downloaded to Linux compute nodes.
 It will be ignored if it is specified for a resourceFile which will be downloaded to a Windows node.
 If this property is not specified for a Linux node, then a default value of 0770 is applied to the file.
-  * filePath **required** `string`
+  * filePath `string`: If the httpUrl property is specified, the filePath is required and describes the path which the file will be downloaded to, including the filename.
+Otherwise, if the autoStorageContainerName or storageContainerUrl property is specified, filePath is optional and is the directory to download the files to.
+In the case where filePath is used as a directory, any directory structure already associated with the input data will be retained in full and appended to the specified filePath directory.
+The specified relative path cannot break out of the task's working directory (for example by using '..').
+  * httpUrl `string`: The autoStorageContainerName, storageContainerUrl and httpUrl properties are mutually exclusive and one of them must be specified.
+If the URL is Azure Blob Storage, it must be readable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
+There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read permissions on the blob, or set the ACL for the blob or its container to allow public access.
+  * storageContainerUrl `string`: The autoStorageContainerName, storageContainerUrl and httpUrl properties are mutually exclusive and one of them must be specified.
+This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
+There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

 ### ScaleSettings
 * Scale settings for the pool `object`: Defines the desired size of the pool.
 This can either be 'fixedScale' where the requested targetDedicatedNodes is specified, or 'autoScale' which defines a formula which is periodically reevaluated.
 If this property is not specified, the pool will have a fixed scale with 0 targetDedicatedNodes.